skriptum/vwl/vwl5/VL_Feminist/Portfolio/Portfolio.md

 Goldins Take on

+### Household (Chapter 6)

+Neoclassical

-- Household (Chapter 5)
+- Household = Black Box
+- income pooling
+- equal benefit of household income
+- exmeplified Gary Becker: household as firm, profit maximizing

+Goldin

 - analysis of Different earnings men and women
 - deviation of Gary Beckers Way
-    - trajectories of pay after birth for father / mother (parenthood effect)
+- trajectories of pay after birth for father / mother
-    - regular on Gender Pay Gap News Channels
+    - parenthood effect
+    - "price of being female"
+- Household not understood as bacl box, but as shaped by societal / economic forces

+But in most of her work

-        - But: no deviations from standard household
+- no deviations from standard household
-        - only white middle class women focused
+- apparingly white middle class women focused
 - no single parents etc...
 - rising share of non-common households therefore not included

+---

-- Labor-Market Inequality (Chapter 6)
+### Labor-Market Inequality (Chapter 6)

-    - Analysis for lower Inequality in 1950s etc.
+Neoclassic Classical

-    - demand for lower skilled workers
+- labour amrket = demand & supply
-    - and war price controls

-- historical perspective
+- shaped by human capital
+    - = human capital theory Mincer
+- explains gendered pay effects, because women less human capital

-    - disputed common perspective that progress => more women in labor
+- growth = more demand = more women in labor force

-    - showed with new historical data that before industrialization = women more equal work
+FPE:

+- barriers to human capital accumulation (e.g cost of education)
+- accumulation of privilege by men
+- reinforcemnt of stereotypes in household
+- housework in general not being taken into account

+Goldin

+- historical analyis of reasons women were not working
+    - regulations against women taking jobs
+    - societal norms

+- but model of women = human capital rational model
+- changing nature of society = more rational to invest in education etc.
-    - Goldins U
+- middle way

-- Feminist Movements
+### Feminist Movements

-    - newest paper (why women won)
+FPE:

+- developed out of feminist movement / collective action
+- "Research can be a central component in praxis, providing a guide to, and a reflection on action."
+- analyze potential for movements and describe womens movements

+Goldin similar

+- does not stop at analyzing abstract technological changes
+- analyze their impacts on society
+    - i.e pill, not the theoretical possibilities of cheap birth control
+    - but research the implementation of legal right to the pill had
+    - more than just innovation, but legal implementation
 - describing fights of womens movement for rights
 - explains legal hurdles / societal obstacles overcome
 - also describes antifeminist movements (past + today)

-and her not exisitng takes on (@Kesar)
+### Gloabl South: and her not exisitng takes

+- hypothesis of Goldins U:
+- historical trajectory of women's emplyoment over countries development
+- applicable to all countries

+But: Kesar describes not hold everytime

 - global south (not advanced economics)
 - informal jobs more common there